Skip to content

 }

-This differs from Promise.race(...), which settles with the first promise result. race(...) returns the winning value only after shajara has handled the non-winning routine.
+This differs from Promise.race(...), which settles with the first Promise result. race(...) returns the winning value only after shajara has handled the non-winning routine.

 all(...) returns a future, so the caller still decides where to wait for the ordered values. race(...) returns a value, so the caller resumes after the alternatives have already converged to one result.